jakub-zwolakowski/tis-compelysis/CERT_C/FIO/FIO30-C/README.md

 ==12345== Using Valgrind-3.13.0 and LibVEX; rerun with -h for copyright info ==12345== Command: ./example_noncompliant.out ==12345==
-password cannot be authenticated. password 86175920 cannot be authenticated.
+password 42 be authenticated.
+password 42 cannot be authenticated.
 ==12345==
 ==12345== HEAP SUMMARY:
 ==12345==     in use at exit: 0 bytes in 0 blocks